mathead/askhome/docs/quickstart.rst

 `DiscoverAppliancesResponse`_
 documentation.

-All that's left to do is make a handler accessible for our AWS Lambda instance (more on that in :ref:`deployment <deployment>`)::
+All that's left to do is expose a handler for our AWS Lambda instance (more on that in :ref:`deployment <deployment>`)::

-    handler = home.lambda_handler
+    lambda_handler = home.lambda_handler

 And that's it!
 We've got a fully functioning Smart Home Skill that controls our lights.
 It can be initialized with: